-In other words, DFS claims that when the drafters of Agency Rule 1(i) expressly stated that Civil Rule 6 applies "to proceedings under this rule," what they actually meant was that paragraphs 6(a), (c), and (d) always apply to all agency review proceedings, and that paragraph 6(b) applies most of the time, with the exception of the one particular deadline at issue in this case.
-Again, the Court should reject this strained reading of paragraph 1(i)'s straightforward text.
+In other words, DFS's argument boils down to a claim that when the drafters of Agency Rule 1(i) expressly stated that Civil Rule 6 applies "to proceedings under this rule," what they actually meant was that paragraphs 6(a), (c), and (d)

+always apply to all agency review proceedings, and that paragraph 6(b) applies to all of the deadlines in Agency Rule 1 except for the one particular deadline at issue in this case.
+Again, the Court should reject this strained reading of paragraph 1(i)'s straightforward text.4 c.
+To the extent policy concerns are relevant to the interpretation of Agency Review Rule 1, they favor the availability of tolling for excusable neglect.